Logo

 33.

-In 2019, Jackson issued a ruling in Committee on the Judiciary of the US House of Representatives v McGahn in which the House Committee on the Judiciary sued Don McGahn, former White House Counsel for the Trump administration, to compel him to comply with the subpoena to appear at a hearing on its impeachment inquiry on issues of alleged obstruction of justice by the administration.
+In 2019, Jackson issued a ruling in Committee on the Judiciary of the US House of Representatives v McGahn, in which the House Committee on the Judiciary sued former White House Counsel Don McGahn to compel him to comply with the subpoena to appear at an impeachment inquiry hearing on issues of alleged obstruction of justice by the Trump administration.

 34.